-The bilinear forms ${\psi^T}C{\varphi}$ and ${\psi^T}C\gamma^5{\varphi}$ are not invariant under evolution generated by Hamiltonians that have both a mass term (or Yukawa scalar term) and a Yukawa pseudo-scalar or Pauli coupling term.
+The bilinear forms ${\psi^T}C{\varphi}$ and ${\psi^T}C\gamma^5{\varphi}$ are not invariant under evolution generated by Hamiltonians that have both a mass term or a coupling to a scalar potential and also a coupling to a pseudo-scalar or a tensor term.
 Neither are they invariant under evolution generated by Hamiltonians that contain both a tensor and pseudo-tensor term.
 Moreover, the bilinear forms ${\psi^T}C{\varphi}$ and ${\psi^T}C\gamma^5{\varphi}$ are not invariant under evolution generated by Hamiltonians with chiral coupling of electroweak type to a vector boson.

 The two bilinear forms ${\psi^T}C{\varphi}$ and ${\psi^T}C\gamma^5{\varphi}$ can be considered also in the context of Dirac or Weyl particles in solid state and molecular systems.
 The Hamiltonian in Eq. (\ref{2d}) for Dirac particles in the 2D Dirac semimetal graphene \cite{kotov,vass}, and the Hamiltonian in Eq. (\ref{3d}) for Dirac particles in 3D Dirac semimetals \cite{bohm} have only terms that are zeroth and second degree in the gamma matrices.
 Therefore, for both these cases ${\psi^T}C\gamma^5{\varphi}$ and ${\psi^T}C{\varphi}$ are invariant up to a U(1) phase.